Chapter 6 of the Pollinating Change audio book

 Here’s this week’s Chapter 3 of the audio book

-As part of the weekly free release of the audio book, we’re pleased to give you Chapter 2.
+As part of the free samples of the audio book, we’re pleased to give you Chapter 2.

-Over the coming weeks I’ll be posting a chapter a week of the unedited Buzz Tour audio book for you to enjoy for free.
-When they are complete you will then be able to download the whole edited audio book for a few pounds.
+Over the coming weeks I’ll be posting chapters of the unedited Buzz Tour audio book for you to enjoy for free.

 So sit back, relax, and let me tell you a story…